AstronDaniel/Movie-Recommendation-Ai-Model/README.md

 | **TMDB API** | Movie posters, descriptions, cast | Makes recommendations look good |
 | **OMDB API** | IMDb ratings | Adds credibility to suggestions |

+### **Why use pre trained datasets**
+-**Eco friendly and reduced training time than starting from scratch.
+-**Provide a large data which takes long to collect incase of manual processes.

 ### **What Information We Track**
 - **About Users**: ID, age, preferences
 - **About Movies**: Title, genre, year, cast, director, plot, ratings